-- 6.11.1.
-Section 1.4.1 sets out that a 'Study Area of 1km distance from the Proposed Development has been selected for the RVAA (Figure 18.1, Volume 3 (Document Reference: 6.3.18.1).
-Only those residential properties within the 1km Study Area, which can be identified on the Ordnance Survey (OS) 1:25,000 scale map, and are overlapped by the Zone of Theoretical Visibility (ZTV) are included in the assessment.' - 6.11.2.
-The SDNPA suggest that the reasoning being this is not explained and that this approach leads to consideration of only these residential properties that are closest and most impacted. - 6.11.3.
-The ZTVs show a far wider range of influence than 1km, and this cannot, therefore, be considered as the worst-case scenario.
-The limitation of the Study Area gives considerable cause for concern that there are more significant effects than identified. - 6.11.4.
-The SDNPA consider this very brief assessment to be inadequate.
+- 7.11.1.
+The RVAA (APP-171, Section 1.4.1 page 5) sets out that a 'Study Area of 1km distance from the Proposed Development has been selected for the RVAA (Figure 18.1, Volume 3 (Document Reference: 6.3.18.1).
+Only those residential properties within the 1km Study Area, which can be identified on the Ordnance Survey (OS) 1:25,000 scale map, and are overlapped by the Zone of Theoretical Visibility (ZTV) are included in the assessment.' - 7.11.2.
+The SDNPA suggest that the reasoning behind this is not explained and that this approach leads to consideration of only these residential properties that are closest and most impacted. - 7.11.3.
+The ZTVs for the LVIA (APP-098, Figures 18.4a- 18.4d) show a far wider range of influence for the onshore cable corridor route than RVAA's 1km distance and includes a large number of residential properties.
+The baseline for the RVAA cannot, therefore, be considered as the worst-case scenario.
+The limitation of the Study Area of the RVAA gives considerable cause for concern that without considering the greater number of properties impacted this significantly understates the adverse effects. - 7.11.4.
+It is also unclear why the study area is limited to 1km when the Study Area for the LVIA extends to 2km (which the SDNPA suggest is inadequate.
+The SDNPA consider this very brief Residential Visual Amenity Assessment to be inadequate.

-7. LANDSCAPE AND VISUAL: IMPACTS
+8. LANDSCAPE AND VISUAL: IMPACTS